AshbySowell/GoodModelBadModel/README.md

 # GoodModelBadModel

-Welcome to the community and documentation hub for [gmbm](https://goodmodelbadmodel.com/) (GoodModelBadModel), a website dedicated to comparing machine learning models' outputs.
+Welcome to the community and documentation hub for [GoodModelBadModel](https://goodmodelbadmodel.com/), a website dedicated to comparing machine learning models' outputs.

 Which way?